Grievance templates toolkit

 Key Takeaway: Employers should adhere strictly to their grievance procedures, even if non-contractual, and ensure an impartial appeal process as per the ACAS Code.

-Here we show you which resources to use for Managing an employee grievance effectively, taking into account the different decisions and directions that are likely / possible.
+Here we show you which resources to use to effectively resolve an employee grievance, taking into account the different decisions and directions that are likely / possible.

 Following this flowchart will ensure that you factor in all eventualities, follow legal / code of conduct or best practice processes, communicate effectively, and reduce the risk of things going wrong.